 February 17, 2025

-Achieving the Paris Agreement's 1.5-degree target requires more than reviewing your own operations' emissions - it also requires action beyond your own value chain.
-The Science Based Targets initiative (SBTi) calls this 'Beyond Value Chain Mitigation' (BVCM) which, in line with traditional carbon credit purchases, involves investments outside the company's own operations.
-It can also include, for example, investments in new technologies.
+To achieve the Paris Agreement's 1.5-degree target, more is required than just reviewing a company's own operational emissions – it also requires actions outside its own value chain.
+The Science Based Targets initiative (SBTi) calls this “Beyond Value Chain Mitigation” (BVCM), which, in line with traditional carbon credit purchases, involves investments outside of the company's own operations.
+It can also include, for example, investments in new technology.

-Beyond Value Chain Mitigation (BVCM) is an approach whereby companies take action to reduce their climate impact outside their own value chain, such as supporting climate projects through the purchase of carbon credits.
+Beyond Value Chain Mitigation (BVCM) is a method where companies take action to reduce their climate impact outside their own value chain, for example, by supporting climate projects through the purchase of carbon credits.
 These actions complement the company's own commitments to reduce emissions and are an important part of an overall climate strategy.

-The Science Based Targets initiative (SBTi), which is behind the strategy, believes that companies need to take responsibility now to achieve the Paris Agreement's 1.5-degree target.
+The Science Based Targets initiative (SBTi), which is behind the strategy, believes that companies must take responsibility here and now in order for the Paris Agreement's 1.5-degree target to be achieved.

 How to integrate BVCM into your climate strategy

-BVCM is something your company should start doing now, to have an immediate impact, as opposed to neutralizing remaining emissions after you have done what you can to reduce emissions.
-But both actions are important.
-Once you neutralize emissions you can't control, Science Based Targets advocates projects that permanently remove carbon dioxide from the atmosphere, thus meeting the targets of your long-term climate action plan.
-Exactly what kind of projects remains to be seen.
+BVCM is something your company should start with now, for immediate effect, as opposed to neutralizing remaining emissions once you have done what you can to reduce emissions.
+But both measures are important.
+When you are going to neutralize emissions you cannot reach, Science Based Targets advocates projects that permanently remove carbon dioxide from the atmosphere, in order to achieve the goals according to your long-term plan to achieve climate goals.
+Exactly what type of project remains to be seen.

-In the BVCM methodology, it is possible to use different types of measures, such as investment for climate projects through the purchase of carbon credits, or investment in other climate measures to support the development of new technologies and policy measures.
-Common to all measures is that they should always take place outside their own value chain and that the focus should be on financing climate projects that provide quantifiable, long-term impact.
+The BVCM methodology allows for the use of various types of measures, such as investing in climate projects through the purchase of carbon credits, or investing in other climate actions such as supporting the development of new technologies and policy measures.
+Common to all measures is that they should always take place outside the company's own value chain and that the focus should be on financing climate projects that provide quantifiable, long-term impact.

 Financing climate projects through carbon credits

-Carbon credits can include projects that prevent greenhouse gas emissions by protecting forests (REDD+), reduce emissions in energy projects such as efficient stoves, or sequester carbon through tree planting.
+Carbon credits can include projects that prevent greenhouse gas emissions by protecting forests (REDD+), reduce emissions in various energy projects, such as efficient stoves, or that remove carbon dioxide through tree planting.

 BVCM also means that companies can invest in technologies such as DACS (Direct Air Capture and Storage), or in research.

-Whatever you choose to invest in outside your company's own business, the measures should also:
+Regardless of what you choose to invest in outside of your company's own operations, the measures should also:

-ZeroMission offers a range of climate projects which, in addition to high climate benefits, also contribute to the global goals.
-Our projects are mostly located in the Global South, which is the part of the world least responsible for climate change but currently most affected by it.
-By buying carbon credits in these projects, you can help mitigate the effects of climate change.
-Planting trees reduces soil erosion and improves the local microclimate by providing shade and protection from storms.
+ZeroMission offers a range of different climate projects that, in addition to high climate benefits, also contribute to the global goals.
+Our projects are mostly located in the Global South, which is the part of the world that is least responsible for climate change but is currently being hit hardest by it.
+By purchasing carbon credits in these projects, you can help mitigate the effects of climate change.
+When trees are planted, soil erosion is reduced, and the trees improve the local microclimate as they provide shade and protection against storms.

 SBTi has developed three models for financing BVCM: